 The repertoire for the first round is a solo piece of your own choice that is 5 to 10 minutes long.
 We will not provide a pianist; however, accompanied pieces or concerto movements can be performed solo.
-In addition, you should prepare the short excerpt from our tour repertoire that will be sent out before the auditions.
+In addition, you may be asked to prepare a short excerpt from our tour repertoire that will be sent out before the auditions.

 What do I need to rehearse for the second round of the Talent Tour, the joint orchestra rehearsal?
 When and where do I get the scores?

-Musicians who successfully complete the first-round audition in Berlin will be invited to play in a joint orchestra rehearsal of the Baltic Sea Philharmonic on 22 June 2020 as tutti musicians.
+Musicians who successfully complete the first-round audition in selected cities will be invited to play in a joint orchestra rehearsal of the Baltic Sea Philharmonic as tutti musicians.

-A link for downloading the repertoire for the joint orchestra rehearsal will be sent to you after we have received your application.
+Info for accessing the repertoire for the joint orchestra rehearsal will be sent to you after we have invited you to audition.